iTwin/appui/docs/changehistory/NextVersion.md

   `UiFramework.setPreviewFeatures()` method allows to enable preview features for the application.
 The interface is built so the application can enable preview features and will not break when new preview features are added or removed in the future.

-  In order to be able to iterate quickly, note that preview features could be added or removed in minor or patch releases and should not be considered stable.
-They will likely not have any other API than the `UiFramework.setPreviewFeatures()` method, which can potentially allow for settings if needed.
+  Preview features should not have any other API than the `UiFramework.setPreviewFeatures()` method, which can potentially allow for settings if needed.
 Once the feature is validated by the community, it will be promoted to a stable feature with a proper API.

   Only a warning will be displayed in the console when an unknown preview feature is enabled, in development mode.
 In production mode, unknown preview features will be ignored.